 Again and again, in the window, are seen snowdrops, the most significant being held by the Infant Jesus.
 The snowdrop symbolises the revival of hope and the promise of new life in the dark days of winter.
 That promise and that hope shine through the whole window.

-The face of the right hand upper king in the 4th light is that of ‘Walmsley’, a friend of Paine who lived at The Moorings or The Dolphin, Gorey, when he was in Jersey.
-He was said to have had the freedom of Preston but no record of that has been found.
+The face of the right hand upper king in the 4th light is that of Denis Carlton Walmsley, a retired paper manufacturer and Freeman of the Borough of Preston, who lived at The Moorings Hotel on Gorey Pier in Jersey.
+He was a friend of Paine and left him in his will a chalk drawing by Clausen, of a boy sowing corn by hand, that was a study for a larger work.
 The black king, lower in 3rd light, is modeled on a Balinese wooden mask (below).
 The Virgin Mary is a Bretonne girl who Paine saw feeding her baby in a field.
 The window has no red in it as Paine didn’t like red glass.
 When funds ran out he paid for the window to be completed out of his own pocket.

 Subsequently the church was converted into flats.
 The present whereabouts of the window is unknown.